Akanksha200008/FACIAL-EXPRESSION-RECOGNITION-POWERED-BY-LDA-AND-MACHINE-LEARNING/README.md

 git clone https://github.com/Akanksha200008/FACIAL-EXPRESSION-RECOGNITION-POWERED-BY-LDA-AND-MACHINE-LEARNING

 ### 2.Create Virtual Environment
-python -m venv venv
+- python -m venv venv
-source venv/bin/activate  # Windows: venv\Scripts\activate
+- source venv/bin/activate  # Windows: venv\Scripts\activate

 ### 3.Install Dependencies
-pip install -r requirements.txt
+-pip install -r requirements.txt

-If not present, generate it with: pip freeze > requirements.txt
+- If not present, generate it with:
+- pip freeze > requirements.txt

 ### 4. Optional(Train the Model)
 python initialcode.py

 This script:
-Loads facial images and emotion labels
+- Loads facial images and emotion labels
-Applies preprocessing and LDA
+- Applies preprocessing and LDA
-Trains an SVM classifier
+- Trains an SVM classifier
-Saves the models and evaluation results
+- Saves the models and evaluation results

 ### 5. Start the Flask App
-python frontapp.py
+- python frontapp.py
-The API will start at http://127.0.0.1:5000/
+- The API will start at http://127.0.0.1:5000/

 ### 6. Open the Web UI
 Open index.html in a browser.
 Upload an image to get real-time emotion prediction from the model.